arcus-azure/arcus-api-gateway-poc/README.md

 ## Clarification Required

 - [ ] Should we generate ID's according to W3C (`System.Diagnostics.Activity`)?
-- [ ] Why are the correlation options part of Arcus Observability if they are scoped to Web APIs?
+- [x] Why are the correlation options part of Arcus Observability if they are scoped to Web APIs?
+  - This is required for our Serilog stack

 ## Out-of-scope